AshGw/AES-256/README.md

 - Note that bcrypt deliberately introduces a certain level of slowness as a defense against brute-force attacks.

 -  If you want to switch Fernet with Ash you can simply change the name thats it , the rest stays the same.

+## Brute Force Attacks
+- bcrypt is intentionally designed to be computationally expensive and slow to protect against brute-force attacks.
+The number of iterations, along with other factors such as the salt, is used to make the key derivation process more time-consuming.
+- The intended purpose of using a high number of iterations is to strike a balance between security and performance.
+It should be set based on the desired level of security and the acceptable computational overhead in your specific use case , here Im using pre-set 500 iterations, this is the sweetspot for my use case.
+## License
+Ash Encryption is licensed under the MIT License.